-A challenge is the support system for the 2^{nd} Selene guide section.
-This is some 20 m long, but it has to be adjusted with respect to the virtual source with an accuracy in the sub-mm range and an angular error well below 0.1° .
-Since it is expected that the heavy shielding leads to a drop of the monolith area, it is necessary that the guide can be realigned as a hole, without too much effort.
+A challenge is the support system for the $2^{nd}$ Selene guide section.
+This is some 20 m long, but it has to be adjusted with respect to the virtual source with an accuracy in the sub-mm range and an angular error well below $0.1^{\circ}$ .
+Since it is expected that the heavy shielding leads to a drop of the monolith area with time, it is necessary that the guide can be realigned as a whole, without too much effort.